Mastercard/connect-ios-sdk/README.md

 The Connect iOS SDK supports iOS 11 or later.

+## App to App Authentication Setup
+To provide the best app to app authentication experience for your customers, you should send a universal link URL in the redirect URL parameter when using Connect.
+See here for more information on App to App authentication.

+Before installing the Connect iOS SDK for use with app to app authentication please complete the following.

+### Create your domain’s redirectUrl
+For information on how to create a [Universal Links](https://developer.apple.com/ios/universal-links/) to be used as redirectUrl in your application, see [Apple’s Allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) for details.

+>**NOTE:**
+>In order to provide the best app to app authentication customer experience, Partners should use a universal link as a redirectUrl.

+>It is not recommended to create deep links (custom URL schemes) as redirectUrl since they lack the security of Universal Links through the two-way association between your app and your website.
+A deep link will also trigger an alert on iOS devices that can add friction to the customer experience, requesting permission to redirect back to the Partner’s app.

+>Any application can register custom URL schemes and there is no further validation from iOS.
+If multiple applications have registered the same custom URL scheme, a different application may be launched each time the URL is opened.
+To complete OAuth flows, it is important that your application is opened and not any arbitrary application that has registered the same URL scheme.

+### Configuring your redirectUrl
+In order to return control back to your application after a customer completes a FI’s OAuth flow, you must specify a redirectUrl, which will be the URL from which Connect will be re-launched for a customer to complete the Connect experience.

+Here is an example of a universal link redirectUrl within your code: ```self.connectViewController.load(connectUrl,redirectUrl: "https://yourdomain.com/mastercardConnect")```

+For information on how to configure your server see [supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains)

 ## Installation

 Connect iOS SDK can be installed either with CocoaPods or by manually dragging the Connect.xcframework into your Xcode project.